mcjojos/shortest-path/README.md

     package to Diana so the cost is a positive infinity.

     **IMPORTANT!**
-    If the assert command line argument is included in the run command will cancel every other parameter except from -input.
+    If the assert command line argument is included in the run command it will cancel every other parameter except from -input.
 Namely it will cancel -output, -target, -source and -dimensions.

 #### Run by examples